google/WebFundamentals/src/content/en/shows/pwa-devsummit/amsterdam-2016/summit-report-talking-https-with-emily-schechter-progressive-web-app-summit-2016.md

 Watch Emily’s Progressive Web App Summit 2016 talk here https://goo.gl/LudiA1

-Subscribe to the Chrome Developers channel at http://goo.gl/LLLNvf and tune into our playlist to catch all the talks from the summit https://www.youtube.com/playlist?list=PLNYkxOF6rcIAWWNR_Q6eLPhsyx6VvYjVb
+[Subscribe](https://goo.gl/LLLNvf) to the Google Developers Channel and tune into our playlist to catch all the talks from the summit https://www.youtube.com/playlist?list=PLNYkxOF6rcIAWWNR_Q6eLPhsyx6VvYjVb

 Slack: Sign up at https://goo.gl/LFGXfy and join the conversation on chromiumdev.slack.com!